Do you want to live an exciting experience teaching in a Spanish School?

 - Knowledge of the Spanish language (will help in daily activities).

-You will be notified via email if you have been selected for an interview.
-Interviews will be conducted via video-chat with candidates who are currently located outside of Madrid.
+You will be notified via email ONLY if you have been selected for an interview.
+Interviews will be conducted via video-chat.

-Program decisions will be made in late April.
-Candidates will be notified via email after decisions have been made.
+Program decisions will be made in late April until early June.
+Only Candidates that have been accepted will be notified via email after decisions have been made.

 Please, no phone calls or emails to inquire about the status of your application.